Kōtoku Shūsui: Early life

 Kōtoku was born in 1871 to a mother who came from a lower samurai family, and to a father who died shortly after his birth.
 Born in Tosa Province, one of the key supporters of the Meiji Restoration, he became influenced by the growing opposition to the new government.
 Tosa was a hotbed of resistance largely due to the discontent of samurais, whose power was declining, and Kōtoku became at a young age an ardent supporter of the pro-democracy Liberal Party.

 At the age of 16, his school was destroyed by a typhoon, and he went to Tokyo in September 1887 to attend a private school that taught English.
 There he involved himself in public agitation, driven by the Liberal Party, calling for the abolition of the unequal treaties signed between Japan and Western powers, alongside freedom of speech.
 The government responded by barring more than 500 radicals from coming within seven miles of the Tokyo Imperial Palace, effectively exiling them from the capital.

 As a result of this, he moved to Osaka in November 1888, where he became a 'disciple' of the older radical Nakae Chōmin.
 In the Confucian tradition, Kōtoku was loyal to his 'master', despite his egalitarian beliefs.
 They returned to Tokyo after an amnesty was issued alongside the new Meiji Constitution of 1889.

 Political career

 In 1893, Kōtoku became the English translator for the Jiyu Shinbun, the newspaper of a newly reformed Liberal Party.
 He left this post in 1895, but still remained under Nakae's tutelage.
 However, when many liberals united with pro-government supporters of Itō Hirobumi in 1900 to form the right-wing Rikken Seiyūkai party, Kōtoku became disillusioned with liberalism.
+He is also described as a radical or radical-liberal because he supported anti-imperialism and anti-establishment lines, unlike mainstream liberals who defended imperialism at the time.